 My brother, like me, had no vision issues until he was diagnosed with keratoconus in 2010 while he was in his 20s at a routine eye exam.
 As a computer engineer, he is always looking at a screen, which is difficult when you have keratoconus.

 In 2013, at the age of 23, I was diagnosed with keratoconus in both of my eyes.
 The doctor deemed it a mild case and from my perspective, did not seem very concerned about progression.
 Based on the information this doctor gave me on keratoconus, I was not concerned about progression or the impact the condition would have on my daily life.
 But, then my vision started to really worsen.

 As an inpatient coder for a large hospital system, I work on a computer all day long.
 It is nearly impossible to work without my glasses, and even with glasses, my vision is not perfect.
 My friends and family often joke about how poor my vision is.
 I know they mean no harm, but it does get frustrating to constantly hear ‘Wow you can’t see that?’ or ‘Oh, I forgot, you’re blind’.
 It’s comforting to know that my mom and brother have the same condition and can understand what I’m going through.

 My career depends on my vision so I know that I need to take the necessary steps to ensure that my condition doesn’t begin to affect my work.
 I spend over eight hours a day on the computer and I can get by with my vision as it stands now.
 However, if my keratoconus continues to progress it could have a very serious impact on my career.
-I was very scared when both the cross-linking expert and the surgeon stressed how much I needed cross-linking.

 Looking Toward the Future